ar-io/docs/docs/src/gateways/ar-io-node/arnsoip/observer.md

 A key component of the protocol is its reward mechanism.
 This system is predicated on gateway performance and compliance with observation duties.
 Gateways that excel are tagged as "Functional Gateways" and earn rewards, while those that do not meet the criteria, “Deficient Gateways” risk facing penalties – namely, the lack of rewards.

-Funds for incentive rewards are derived from the protocol balance, which consists of IO tokens collected from ArNS asset purchases.
+Funds for incentive rewards are derived from the protocol balance, which consists of ARIO tokens collected from ArNS asset purchases.
 Every epoch, this balance is utilized to distribute rewards to qualifying gateways and observers based on certain performance metrics.

 ## Observation Protocol